The Media and Entertainment Law Review: Australia

 There are also state and territory statutory restrictions on publication and various offences that can be committed through internet publication.

 The limits of the Tribunal's powers were recently tested in Phonographic Performance Company of Australia Ltd v.
-Copyright Tribunal of Australia.
-The Phonographic Performance Company of Australia (PPCA) is an organisation representing copyright owners of sound recordings.
+Copyright Tribunal of Australia.49 The Phonographic Performance Company of Australia (PPCA) is an organisation representing copyright owners of sound recordings.
 In 2017, the Tribunal made a determination that the licensing scheme between PPCA and Foxtel should be varied to permit Foxtel to use the sound recordings on its streaming platform, Foxtel Now.
 On appeal, the Federal Court found that neither the PPCA nor its members were willing to grant Foxtel the right to stream their work on Foxtel Now.
-The Tribunal had overstepped its powers by proposing a scheme that is not in respect of rights that the licensor is willing to license.
+The Tribunal had overstepped its powers by proposing a scheme involving rights that the licensor was not willing to license.

 Year in review

 As can be seen above, 2021 has been a year in which changes that have been under consideration for the past two years have started to come to fruition.
 In particular, the News Media and Digital Platforms Mandatory Bargaining Code legislation and the amendments to defamation laws were enacted and commenced.